-lan Anderson B.Bus, MBA Position: Director - Independent and Non-Executive (appointed 31 May 2005)
+lan Anderson B.Bus, MBA

+Director - Independent and Non-Executive (appointed 31 May 2005)

-Experience: Mr Anderson is currently on secondment with the North Metropolitan Area Health Service of Western Australia as Area Executive Director, Finance & Corporate Services.
+Mr. Anderson is currently on secondment with the North Metropolitan Area Health Service of Western Australia as Area Executive Director, Finance & Corporate Services.
 He was previously CEO of SKG Radiology where he led the restructuring of the company and its merger with Sonic Healthcare Ltd, and General Manager, Health Fund at the Hospital Benefit Fund, WA.
-Mr Anderson is Chairman of the Allergy Research Foundation Director of Leadership WA, a Member of the Australian Institute of Managemen (WA) Advisory Council, and Fellow of the Australian Institute of Company Directors.
+Mr. Anderson is Chairman of the Allergy Research Foundation; Director of Leadership WA, a Member of the Australian Institute of Management (WA) Advisory Council, and Fellow of the Australian Institute of Company Directors.

-Other current directorships:

-None.

-Former directorships in last 3 years:

-None.

-Special responsibilities:

 Member of the Audit Committee

-Dr Jay Ives MBChB, FRANZCR Position: Director - Independent and Non-Executive (appointed 31 Ma 2005)
+Dr. Jay Ives MBChB, FRANZCR

+Director - Independent and Non-Executive (appointed 31 May 2005)

-Experience: Dr Ives was a partner and member of the Executive Committee of SKG Radiology before its sale to Sonic Healthcare Ltd and remains the Technical Director for the practice.
-Dr Ives has co-authored several clinical and scientific publications and has a diverse range of research activities in MRI.
+Dr. Ives was a partner and member of the Executive Committee of SKG Radiology before its sale to Sonic Healthcare Ltd and remains the Technical Director for the practice.
+Dr. Ives has co-authored several clinical and scientific publications and has a diverse range of research activities in MRI.
 He is a member of the MRI Reference Group of the Royal Australian and New Zealand College of Radiology.
-Dr Ives is a former Director of Inner Vision Biometrics, WA Private Health Care Services and a Member of the Australian Institute of Company Directors.
+Dr. Ives is a former Director of Inner Vision Biometrics, WA Private Health Care Services and a Member of the Australian Institute of Company Directors.

-Other current directorships:

-None.

-Former directorships in last 3 years:
+Former directorships in last 3 years None.

-None.

-Special responsibilities:

-Special responsibilities: